 Wash the seats in steps:

-- Wash remaining dirt with sponge: Gently wipe the remaining dirt with sponge.
+- Wash remaining dirt with sponge: Gently wipe the remaining dirt with a sponge

 Do not aggressively scrub seats.
 This will help avoid color fading or seat cracking.

-Washing the seats should take between 10 - 15 minutes depending on the amount of seats to clean.
+Washing the seats should take between 10 - 15 minutes depending on the number of seats to clean.